 Fewer Safeguards

-Reputable surrogacy agencies in California such as Joy of Life® help the surrogate and intended parents navigate through the intricate process.
+Reputable surrogacy agencies such as Joy of Life® help the surrogate and intended parents navigate through the intricate process.
 Be aware of protective measures that seek to cover both parties, for instance, psychological screening, background checks, and verification of financial stability.
 The altruistic surrogacy agreement lacks a third-party objective to safeguard against possible risks.

 Although an altruistic surrogacy is a gesture of compassion, it comes with risk.
 Keep in mind that each situation is distinct and, where some experiences might be picturesque, for others, the risk might outweigh the positive aspects.
 Whichever option you take, make sure you consult with a professional reproductive attorney to help you determine whether this path is suitable for you.

-The Way of Surrogacy
+The Way of Surrogacy at Joy of Life

 Surrogacy is a life-changing experience for the parties involved and the IPs should be wary of the possible long-term effects of this procedure.
-If you were to choose between altruistic and commercial, you’re better off choosing commercial surrogacy, due to the professional services that come with it.
-It’s just as important to choose the right surrogacy agency.

 One of the most significant things to consider when pursuing surrogacy is the legal process.
 Surrogacy is indeed a satisfying experience for gestational carriers and intentional IPs.
 Nevertheless, it demands considerable dedication from both parties.